 Step 4: Manually Create the Maintenance File

-If the maintenance mode plugin isn’t automatically creating the maintenance file, you can create it manually.
+If the maintenance mode plugin isn’t automatically creating the maintenance file, you can make it manually.
 Navigate to your website’s root directory using an FTP client or file manager, and create a new file named “.maintenance” (without quotes) in the root directory.
 This file should be empty, but its presence should trigger maintenance mode.

 Also Know: Difference Between SFTP And Shell Users